sjm-practice/calculator-test/README.md

 # calculator-test
-This is a simple client side calculator, used for practicing testing client side javascript (with mocha, chai, sinon, karma).
+This is a simple client side calculator, used for practicing testing client side javascript (with mocha, chai, sinon, karma, grunt).

 ## Usage